FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Introduction

-In-Context Learning (ICL) is a core capability of Large Language Models (LLMs) that enhances task performance through natural language instructions and demonstrations.
-By leveraging pre-trained knowledge and well-designed contextual prompts, LLMs can efficiently adapt to diverse downstream tasks.
-This approach holds significant promise for UAWM, where LLMs can use examples to tackle new, unforeseen challenges.
-For example, LLM-enabled ICL can optimize data collection schedules and velocity, streamlining network management and optimization~\cite{zhou2024large}.
+In-Context Learning (ICL) is a core feature of Large Language Models (LLMs) that enhances task performance through natural language instructions and demonstrations.
+By leveraging pre-trained knowledge and well-designed contextual prompts, LLMs can efficiently adapt to various downstream tasks.
+This approach is promising for UAWM, as LLMs can use examples to address new, unforeseen challenges.
+For example, LLM-enabled ICL can optimize data collection schedules and the velocities, streamlining network management and optimization \cite{zhou2024large}.

-This paper proposes an onboard Flight Resource Allocation scheme for a UAV using LLM-Enabled In-Context Learning (FRSICL) to minimize the average AoI of ground sensors by optimizing data collection schedule and velocity.
-As depicted in Fig.~\ref{fig:digital230}, the system employs an LLM initialized with safety-conscious prompts to: (1) generate optimized data collection schedules and velocities based on natural language task descriptions (including goals, constraints, examples, and feedback), (2) execute schedules and control velocity via the UAV, which monitors environmental states (AoI and channel conditions of ground sensors, and UAV location), and (3) iteratively improve decisions using performance feedback (e.g., AoI).
-This approach is particularly instrumental in public safety applications, such as wildfire monitoring.
-Our contribution is an LLM-enabled ICL to minimize average AoI by optimizing data collection schedule and velocity in UAWM.
-In contrast to conventional methods such as DRL, which require extensive model training and fine-tuning, the proposed FRSICL enables the UAV to make scheduling decisions based on natural language descriptions and demonstrations.
+This paper proposes an onboard Flight Resource Allocation scheme for a UAV using LLM-Enabled In-Context Learning (FRSICL) to minimize the average AoI of ground sensors by optimizing the data collection schedule and velocity.
+As shown in Fig. ~\ref{fig:digital230}, the system uses an LLM initialized with safety-aware prompts to: (1) generate optimized data collection schedules and velocities based on natural language task descriptions, including goals, constraints, examples, and feedback; (2) execute data collection schedules and velocities by having the UAV monitor environmental conditions, such as AoI, ground sensor channel conditions, and UAV location; and (3) iteratively improve decisions based on performance feedback, such as AoI.
+This approach is particularly important for public safety applications, such as wildfire monitoring.
+Our contribution is an LLM-enabled ICL that minimizes average AoI by optimizing the data collection schedule and velocity in UAWM.
+In contrast to conventional methods such as DRL, which require extensive model training and fine-tuning, the proposed FRSICL enables the UAV to schedule data collection and control velocity based on natural language descriptions and demonstrations.

-The rest of this paper is organized as follows: Section~\ref{sec2} discusses background concepts related to UAWM, LLM optimizers, and edge computing.
-Section~\ref{sec3} presents the literature review.
-Section~\ref{sec4} presents the system model including the problem formulation and communication protocol.
-Section~\ref{sec5} presents the proposed approach.
-Section~\ref{sec6} is devoted to numerical results and discussions, and finally, section~\ref{sec7} concludes the paper.
+The remainder of this paper is organized as follows: Section~\ref{sec2} discusses background concepts related to UAWM, LLM optimizers, and edge computing.
+Section~\ref{sec3} presents the literature review on LLM-enabled ICL for network optimization in UAV and wireless communication scenarios.
+Section~\ref{sec4} describes the system model, including the problem formulation and communication protocol.
+Section~\ref{sec5} details the proposed FRSICL.
+Section~\ref{sec6} presents the numerical results and discussion, and Section~\ref{sec7} concludes the paper.